communitiesuk/funding-service-design-application-store/README.md

 In deploy.yml, there are three environment variables called users, spawn-rate and run-time.
 These are used to override the locust config if the performance tests need to run with different configs for application store.

+# Scripts
+## send_applications_on_closure
+Sends the contents of all unsubmitted applications in a particular round to the applicant for their records.

+### Execution

+#### PaaS

+Execute the script as a task (example is for COF R2W3) `cf run-task funding-service-design-application-store-dev --command "./scripts/send_application_on_closure.py --fund_id=47aef2f5-3fcb-4d45-acb5-f0152b5f03c4 --round_id=5cf439bf-ef6f-431e-92c5-a1d90a4dd32f --send_emails=True" --name unsubmitted_emails`

+View logs
+`cf logs funding-service-design-application-store-dev --recent | grep unsubmitted_emails`

+#### Local
+Run the full service via the docker runner, then find the container ID of the application-store:
+`docker ps`
+Then copy that container id and execute as below:
+`funding-service-design-application-store % docker exec -it <app-store container id> scripts/send_application_on_closure.py --fund_id=47aef2f5-3fcb-4d45-acb5-f0152b5f03c4 --round_id=5cf439bf-ef6f-431e-92c5-a1d90a4dd32f --send_emails=True`

+### Useful Queries
+Show count of applications by status for each round `select fund_id, round_id, status, count(status) from applications group by fund_id, status, round_id;` Total to be sent, by fund/round
+`select fund_id, round_id, count(id) from applications where status not in ('SUBMITTED') group by fund_id, round_id;`